 1. Your name, address, case reference and details of what information you would like;

 2. Identification documents: one which shows your name and signature (e.g. a copy of your passport) and one which shows your name and address (e.g. a copy of a recent bill or bank statement or other official document).
 We will accept just one identification document if it shows your name, address and signature such as a copy of your driving licence.

 Please note that if your SAR involves personal data of other people or you are making a request on behalf of another (such as a parent on behalf of their child), we will need identification from these individuals, as well as a signed letter of authority from them confirming that they are happy for you to make that request on their behalf and for us to release their data to you.

-Once we have received your written request, identification documents and fee we will have 40 calendar days to fulfill your request.
+Once we have received your written request and identification documents we will have 30 calendar days to fulfill your request.